theogbrand/GenPRM/src/README.md

 ## GenPRM Code Repository
 **Latest Release**

+**[2024-04-06] Evaluation code Released**
+✨ Initial release of model evaluation and policy refinement

 **[2024-04-05] Inference Module Released**
 ✨ Initial release of the GenPRM inference implementation

-🚀 Code for data synthesis, model evaluation, critique and refinement will come in days...
+🚀 Code for data synthesis will come in days...